-You might think that what x-phi needs as a target is a set of judgments that the agent has thought a lot about and has arguments for and against, but where there is still a little bit of room for 'something else'.
+You might think that what x-phi needs as a target is a set of judgments that the agent has thought a lot about, and has arguments for and against, but where there is still a little bit of room for 'something else'.
 This 'something else' leaves room for x-phi surveys.
-Weinberg (forthcoming) makes a proposal along these lines.
-He suggests that there is a set of judgments (call them 'I-judgments') with properties (I1)-(I3)^{15, 16}:
+Weinberg (Forthcoming) makes a proposal along these lines.
+He suggests that there is a set of judgments with properties $(I1)-(I3)^{13, 14}$:

-- I1: The judger takes herself already to have evidence for p, in a manner substantial enough to license p prima facie as a justifier without need of further offered justification. - I2: The justification the judger takes herself to have for p "is not itself wholly based on perceptual input, memory, testimony, or inference from such judgments" (note that this leaves open the possibility that the intuitive judgment may partially involve such sources-thereby distinguishing this proposal from Option 3). - I3: The judger assumes that there is some non-standard justification for p that ٠ complements the justification she has from 'standard sources'.
+- I1: The judger takes herself already to have evidence for p, in a manner substantial enough to license p prima facie as a justifier without need of further offered justification. - I2: The justification the judger takes herself to have for p "is not itself wholly based on perceptual input, memory, testimony, or inference from such judgments" (note that this leaves open the possibility that the intuitive judgment may partially involve such sources-thereby distinguishing this proposal from Option 3). - I3: The judger assumes that there is some non-standard justification for p that complements the justification she has from 'standard sources'.